Trendyol/Transporter/README.md

 #### The How?

 Transporter has two important concepts; Source and Target.
 As inferred by names our goal is to move data from Source to Target.
-If there is no Target specified the transporter will perform only delete operation on Source.
 Each transporting operation corresponds to a json object.
 Using Quartz from each json object a cron job is produced.

 ![Transporter](images/Transporter.png)